Beaten Mother Desperately Tries To Save Her Child With The Help Of McDonald's Drive-Thru Employee VIDEO | John Hawkins' Right Wing News

 The surveillance footage shows Wilson getting out of the car with their 2-year-old daughter, trying to reach the drive-thru employee.

-The plot thickened when it was revealed the Crossty had called Wilson from prison on more than one occasion telling her to hide and avoid subpoena.
+The plot thickened when it was revealed the Crossty had called Wilson from prison on more than one occasion telling her to hide and avoid subpoenas.

 Let’s hope this absolute monster is sent to jail, like he deserves.
 No real man hits a woman for any reason.